Tenderly/vnet-github-action/README.md

 ## Workflow Details

-The workflow is defined in `.github/workflows/test-vnet-action.yml` and includes the following key steps:
+The example workflow is defined in `.github/workflows/deploy-vnet-action.yml` and includes the following key steps:

 1. Checkout the repository
-2. Set up the Tenderly TestNet
+2. Set up the Tenderly Virtual TestNet
 3. Test the RPC URLs
+4. Deploy sample contract to Tenderly Virtual TestNet

 ## Action Inputs